atlassian-labs/compiled/packages/eslint-plugin/src/rules/no-invalid-css-map/README.md

 import { cssMap } from '@compiled/react';
 import { importedVariable, importedFunction } from 'another-package';

-// Cannot use imported variables or functions as values
+// Cannot use imported functions as values in cssMap.

-// in cssMap.
+const myVariable = importedFunction();

 const styles = cssMap({
   danger: {
+    // Both invalid because they rely on an imported function.
-    color: importedVariable,
+    color: myVariable,
     padding: importedFunction(),
   },
 });